 God gives the Spirit without limit – This could mean, (a) God gives the Spirit to the Son without limit, since there is perfect communion between them; or, (b) God gives the Spirit to believers without limit.
 The first of these interpretations is to be preferred, since no one else has the Spirit in any way comparable to Jesus, and a limitation is implied in respect of believers in Eph 4:7.

 The Father loves the Son – ‘Agapao‘ is used here, whereas ‘phileo‘ is used in Jn 5:20.
 No difference in meaning is detectable.

 Rejects – lit. ‘disobeys’ (so NRSV).

 Does God’s wrath ‘remain on him’ everlastingly?
 Robert Yarbrough argues thus: ‘Virtually everyone agrees that “eternal life” refers to unending blessedness in God’s presence.
 But some wish to limit the duration of “God’s wrath” to a limited time or experience…The blessed state of eternal life is logically opposite to the condemned state of eternal destruction.
-If salvation and conscious bliss are everlasting, so are perdition and conscious torment.’ (in Morgan, Christopher W..
-Hell Under Fire: Modern Scholarship Reinvents Eternal Punishment (Kindle Locations 1659-1661).
+If salvation and conscious bliss are everlasting, so are perdition and conscious torment.’ (in Morgan, Christopher W. Hell Under Fire: Modern Scholarship Reinvents Eternal Punishment (Kindle Locations 1659-1661).
 Zondervan.
 Kindle Edition.)
-We think, however, that the argument is inconclusive.
+This argument, however, is inconclusive.
 The ‘logic’, put bluntly, could be put like this: the one who believes in the Son lives for ever; the one who rejects the Son dies for ever.